Alejandrosbk/Alejandrosbk/README.md

 # David Alejandro Cantillo
 # Semi Senior Full Stack Developer

 Hello, I am Semi Senior Full Stack Developer with a taste for learning and new technologies, I consider myself a self-taught, proactive, versatile and passionate person with my work.
-I have more than three years of experience in the field of web development, exercising it as such.
+I have five years of experience in the field of web development, exercising it as such.
 I am passionate about the world of development and technologies in general, in my experience I have had the opportunity to face different challenges and projects both in front-end and back-end development.
 So it has given me a plugin to adapt in both branches, however, my goal is to get the MEAN STACK (MongoDB, Express, Angular, NodeJS), and DevOps full AWS.

 Link to my professional portfolio https://alejandrosbk.github.io/CVAlejandroC.github.io/